Skip to content

 Balance details

-When you click on an account balance, a detail panel opens showing all movements on that account:
+When you click on an account balance, a detail panel opens with a summary and a combined history and forecast.

-• History — past accruals, usage, adjustments, and expirations that have already occurred
+• History — past accruals, usage, adjustments, and expirations that have already occurred.
+It shows the current period by default; use Show earlier history to reveal older movements.

 • Today — a clear divider separating past from future